 ‘Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the east came to Jerusalem, saying, “Where is he who has been born king of the Jews?
 For we saw his star when it rose and have come to worship him.”’
 Matthew 2:1-2 ESV

 This is another Christmas nativity crafts for kids that will not break if your kids play with it.

-To make Mary, Joseph, shepherds, and/or kings glue the large beads on the larger spools.
+To make Mary, Joseph, shepherds, and/or kings, glue the large beads on the larger spools.
 You can use tacky glue or hot glue.
-If you use tacky glue let it dry before you start add hair and clothes.
+If you use tacky glue, let it dry before you start to add hair and clothes.